fily55/grunt-svn-fetch/README.md

 Specifies any options to pass to the `exec` command when executing the svn cli statements.
 For example, it may be necessary to increase the default `maxBuffer` for larger repositories.

+#### options.username
+Type: `String`

+Default value: none

+The username of the SVN repository.
+Username and password will not be used unless both options are used

+#### options.password
+Type: `String`

+Default value: none

+The password of the SVN repository.
+Username and password will not be used unless both options are used

 #### options.repository
 Type: `String`